gest/new-windows-with-jQuery/README.markdown

 Introduction
 ------------
+It's very easy to make links open in a new window using jQuery, but to do it in an accessible way you also have to inform users that this will happen.

-newWindow makes it easy to open new browser windows, from anchor links, in a way that complies with [Success Criterion 3.2.5 of WCAG 2.0](http://www.w3.org/TR/WCAG/#consistent-behavior-no-extreme-changes-context).
+newWindow makes it easy to open new browser windows, in a way that complies with [Success Criterion 3.2.5 of WCAG 2.0](http://www.w3.org/TR/WCAG/#consistent-behavior-no-extreme-changes-context).

-It makes use of the methods outlined in [Techniques for WCAG 2.0](http://www.w3.org/TR/2010/NOTE-WCAG20-TECHS-20101014/), namely [SCR24](http://www.w3.org/TR/2010/NOTE-WCAG20-TECHS-20101014/SCR24.html) and [H83](http://www.w3.org/TR/2010/NOTE-WCAG20-TECHS-20101014/H83), as well as adding a couple of extra accessibility enhancements.
+It makes use of the methods outlined in [Techniques for WCAG 2.0](http://www.w3.org/TR/2010/NOTE-WCAG20-TECHS-20101014/), namely [SCR24](http://www.w3.org/TR/2010/NOTE-WCAG20-TECHS-20101014/SCR24.html) and [H83](http://www.w3.org/TR/2010/NOTE-WCAG20-TECHS-20101014/H83), as well as adding a couple of extra enhancements.

 How to use
 ----------